 Processes of Ageing

-This SAN facilitates an exchange of interdisciplinary perspectives on the various “Processes of Ageing.”
-Ageing has always been a matter of concern for humanity.
-It involves not only biological, but also social and cultural processes, which accompany our lives from the cradle to the grave.
-In addition to fundamental biomedical research, aspects of lifestyle and nutrition that can affect ageing are also being examined.
-Rising life expectancy also requires us to reconsider living environments and the role of the elderly in society.
-Issues from the fields of art history and cultural studies provide insights into the perception of ageing in different eras and regions of the world.
+People have always been preoccupied with ageing.
+It includes not only biological, but also social and cultural processes spanning from birth to death.
+In addition to biomedical basic research, aspects of lifestyle and nutrition that can influence ageing processes are considered.
+The rising life expectancy also requires new consideration of the living environment and the participation of the elderly in our society.
+Art historical and cultural science aspects provide insights into the perception of ageing in different epochs and regions of the world.